-The nationalist plank of radical-right, populist ideology asserts that the US is — and always will be — the overriding dominant world power on every measure.
+The nationalist plank of radical-right, populist ideology asserts that theis — and always will be — the overriding dominant world power on every measure.
 Yet such a belief flies in the face of the laws of history, a population ecology view of nation-states and power relations, and the life-cycle model that has applied to every empire and hegemonic state.

 Charismatic Leadership and the Far Right

 There is no persuasive argument to suggest that this model will not apply to 21st-century superpowers.
-On the one hand, the MAGA bluster and noisy and intimidating rhetoric and associated violence that have typified the US radical right in recent years — especially since Donald Trump’s election in 2016 — could be regarded simply as the radical right being themselves (conforming to stereotypes).
-On the other hand, it also suggests fear-based defensive posturing at the dawning realization that exceptionalism is not guaranteed amidst the inexorable rise of China.
+On the one hand, the MAGA bluster and noisy and intimidating rhetoric and associated violence that have typified the Donald Trump’s election in 2016 — could be regarded simply as the radical right being themselves (conforming to stereotypes).
+On the other hand, it also suggests fear-based defensive posturing at the dawning realization that exceptionalism is not guaranteed amidst the inexorable rise of China.radical right in recent years — especially since

-Asglobal power declines, will radical-right assertions and objectives based on assumptions of US exceptionalism look increasingly absurd and unachievable?
+Asglobal power declines, will radical-right assertions and objectives based on assumptions of exceptionalism look increasingly absurd and unachievable?
 Will a wounded and inherently paranoid radical right become even more reactionary and dangerous?
 Is an ineffectual Republican Party, the “sick man” of American politics, a prime target for a radical-right coup?

 The US Exceptionalism Belief

-Perhaps the most salient element of the US exceptionalism doctrine, as projected by the Trump administration, was that of infinite, undiminished, dominant US power literally forever.
-However, such a doctrine defies the laws of history, which assume a population ecology model of nation-states in which nations grow, mature and eventually decline.
+Perhaps the most salient element of the model of nation-states in which nations grow, mature and eventually decline.
 As this author has previously pointed out, implicit in this model is the life-cycle concept and the inevitability of eventual decline.
-In 1997, William Strauss and Neil Howe applied the concept in their study of US history and its likely future in the 21st century.
+In 1997, William Strauss and Neil Howe applied the concept in their study of history and its likely future in the 21st century.exceptionalism doctrine, as projected by the administration, was that of infinite, undiminished, dominant power literally forever.
+However, such a doctrine defies the laws of history, which assume a population ecology

-Nevertheless, Trump and the US radical right believe that the US will always be the dominant global power and that no other nation will ever overtake and replace it.
+Nevertheless,and the radical right believe that the will always be the dominant global power and that no other nation will ever overtake and replace it.
 Increasingly, this faith-based belief is being challenged by China on all main parameters — economic, military, political, science and technology — and by Trump’s abject mismanagement and absent leadership during the COVID-19 crisis.

-In particular, Trump’s anti-Chinese rhetoric and various attempts to challenge an expansionist China clearly demonstrate US anxiety that its perceived exceptional mantle is not guaranteed.
-Under the Trump administration, the US banned Huawei 5G technology over what it perceived as a national security threat.
-Washington has also sent naval forces to the Far East to challenge Beijing’s claim to large tracts of the South China Sea, including islands under the sovereignty of Brunei, Indonesia, Malaysia, Philippines, Taiwan and Vietnam
+In particular, Trump’s anti-Chinese rhetoric and various attempts to challenge an expansionist China clearly demonstrate forces to the Far East to challenge Beijing’s claim to large tracts of the South China Sea, including islands under the sovereignty of Brunei, Indonesia, Malaysia, Philippines, Taiwan and Vietnamanxiety that its perceived exceptional mantle is not guaranteed.
+Under the administration, the banned Huawei 5G technology over what it perceived as a national security threat.
+Washington has also sent naval

 Exceptionalism vs. Military and Diplomatic Failures

-US failures in foreign policy toward the Middle East are encapsulated in a 2020 report for the Quincy Institute for Responsible Statecraft.
-The report argues that US assumptions about its exceptional status and entitlement to dictate a “new world order,” which includes its domination of the region, are both misguided and not fit for purpose.
-“Preventing hostile hegemony in the Middle East does not mean the United States must play the role of hegemon itself,” the report states.
+report for the Quincy Institute for Responsible Statecraft.
+The report argues that assumptions about its exceptional status and entitlement to dictate a “new world order,” which includes its domination of the region, are both misguided and not fit for purpose.
+“Preventing hostile hegemony in the Middle East does not mean the must play the role of hegemon itself,” the report states.failures in foreign policy toward the Middle East are encapsulated in a 2020

-The report advocates a new holistic paradigm based on regional security and multilateral relations, in which US bilateral relations with countries in the Middle East are determined by regional security, rather than the latter being a constant casualty of individual bilateral interests.
-US foreign policy in the Middle East has failed to achieve its purpose.
-Diplomatically and militarily, the US was pushed out of Syria and marginalized by Russian and Iranian alliances with Bashar al-Assad, the Syrian president.
-Under Trump, Washington could not force Iran to capitulate to its nuclear and other demands.
-In Yemen, the US-backed Saudi military offensive against the Houthis rebels was unsuccessful.
-Finally, a US attempt to introduce an imposed solution to the Israeli-Palestinian conflict that would have negated UN resolutions on Palestinian nationhood went nowhere.
+The report advocates a new holistic paradigm based on regional security and multilateral relations, in whichbilateral relations with countries in the Middle East are determined by regional security, rather than the latter being a constant casualty of individual bilateral interests. in the Middle East has failed to achieve its purpose.
+Diplomatically and militarily, the was pushed out of Syria and marginalized by Russian and Iranian alliances with Bashar al-Assad, the Syrian .
+Under , Washington could not force Iran to capitulate to its nuclear and other demands.
+In Yemen, the -backed Saudi military offensive against the Houthis rebels was unsuccessful.
+Finally, a attempt to introduce an imposed solution to the Israeli-Palestinian conflict that would have negated UN resolutions on Palestinian nationhood went nowhere.

-The formal opening of diplomatic relations between the United Arab Emirates and Israel in August 2020 is a positive development and one likely to benefit US foreign policy assumptions to some extent.
+The formal opening of diplomatic relations between the United Arab Emirates and Israel in August 2020 is a positive development and one likely to benefit withdrawal from the region, which would make them vulnerable to any Iranian machinations.assumptions to some extent.
 Yet it also underscores the likelihood that the UAE sees mutual defense advantages against Iran as more important than its support for the Palestinians.
 However, popular support for such a position among Arab nations is not guaranteed, and such negativity may prove troublesome for Arab governments.
-In addition, the apparent enthusiasm for better relations with Israel may mask an overriding fear in the UAE and Saudi Arabia that without Israeli involvement, the US may embark on a strategic military withdrawal from the region, which would make them vulnerable to any Iranian machinations.
+In addition, the apparent enthusiasm for better relations with Israel may mask an overriding fear in the UAE and Saudi Arabia that without Israeli involvement, the may embark on a strategic military

-These collective failures also indicate that US supremacy and purported exceptionalism are in decline.
+These collective failures also indicate that Biden administration is likely to herald a return to traditional support for NATO, at least in the short term.
+Yet the prospect of some future radical-right presidency may see a return to a review of American support for NATO.supremacy and purported exceptionalism are in decline.
 Those countries that have relied heavily on American supremacy for support and protection — whether diplomatic, military, economic or psychological — against enemies or predatory regimes may have to consider new security-and-defense policies and arrangements in the medium to long term.
 This applies not just in relation to the Middle East, but also to Southeast Asia that faces Chinese expansionism and European members of NATO that endured repeated threats by about reduced funding for the alliance and even American withdrawal.
-However, the Biden administration is likely to herald a return to traditional US support for NATO, at least in the short term.
-Yet the prospect of some future radical-right presidency may see a return to a review of American support for NATO.
+However, the

 The views expressed in this article are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.